Carleton Opgaard

-Carleton Opgaard (February 18, 1929 – July 6, 2014) was an American college and university administrator and founding president of Vancouver Island University.
+Carleton Opgaard (February 18, 1929 – July 6, 2014) was an American college and university administrator and founding president of Malaspina College (now Vancouver Island University).

 Early life and education

 Carleton Myron Opgaard was born in Fort Ransom, North Dakota, the son of immigrants from Norway.
 Opgaard obtained his bachelor's degree from Valley City State University in Valley City, North Dakota in 1952.
 Thereafter, he received his master's degree from the University of Wyoming in Laramie and his Ph.D. from the University of Washington in Seattle.
 He attended the University of Oslo in Norway as a Fulbright scholar.

 Career

 In his initial administrative assignment, Opgaard was principal of Edmonds Woodway High School in Edmonds, Washington.

 In 1969, he was the founding president of Malaspina University-College, now called Vancouver Island University in Nanaimo, British Columbia, Canada.
 During the centennial of the college, he was the president of Dakota State University (1978–1983) in Madison, South Dakota.
 He also served as president of Tacoma Community College in Tacoma, Washington, (1983–1990).
 He later served as interim president of Columbia Basin College and Edmonds College in Washington.

 For his service to education, Carleton Opgaard received the Distinguished Alumnus Award from Valley City State University.